-4.3.4 Appointment of members and deputies
+4. Appointment of members and deputies

-Members and Deputies on Overview and Scrutiny Committees shall be appointed by Annual Council in accordance with the wishes of the political group to whom the seats have been allocated.
+Members and Deputies on scrutiny committees shall be appointed by Annual Council in accordance with the wishes of the political group to whom the seats have been allocated.

-4.3.5 Co-optees
+5. Co-optees

-Each Overview and Scrutiny Committee or Sub-Committee shall be entitled to recommend to Council the appointment of a number of people as non-voting co-optees.
+Each scrutiny committee or sub-committee shall be entitled to recommend to Council the appointment of a number of people as non-voting co-optees.